 Trials hope to teach kea to avoid 1080 by giving them a tummy ache

-Making kea sick for a short time may save their lives in the long run, that’s according to researchers exploring ways to prevent the endangered bird from eating 1080.
+Making kea sick for a short time may save their lives in the long run, researchers exploring ways to prevent the endangered bird from eating 1080 hope.

 The Department of Conservation (DOC) and agriculture disease management company OSPRI are investigating whether two repellents – anthraquinone, which makes the birds feel temporarily sick, or the minty flavoured d-pulegone – added to non-toxic baits will teach the curious birds to avoid 1080 drops.